Our team was challenged to solve for the brief

 Feature and Competitive/Comparative Analysis

+Through this process we realized that we would need to be prepared to solve for Kindle’s app/website or for the Kindle device itself.
+Knowing this, I began to study Kindle’s design conventions by recreating screens from the device in order to better understand how pages were constructed.
 Ultimately, these constraints were a big reason why we decided to design for the Kindle device itself rather than the Kindle app or desktop site.
 If we design for the simplest, least powerful hardware then our design should be easy to port to another platform.
 This led to some technical parameters that we could use later on in our solution:

 User Interviews

-Next, we needed to talk to some folks to understand how people are reading and book-clubbing currently.
-We conducted 13 user interviews which revealed some common topics of interest:
+Next, we needed to talk to some folks to understand how people are reading and book-clubbing

 Let’s sum things up a little, shall we?